Rakiah/Wolf3D/README.txt

 ## What is this ?

-Just a little "game" for educationnal purpose teaching raycasting algorithms just like wolf3D game, it features a little labyrinth with destroyable wall and wall without physics. enjoy finding the diamond block to end the game :D
+Just a little "game" for educationnal purpose to learn raycasting algorithms just like wolf3D game, it features a little labyrinth with destroyable wall and wall without physics. enjoy finding the diamond block to end the game :D